nekkylung/-First-prototype-a-Predictive-Machine-Learning-Pipeline-for-Football-Match-Outcomes-/README.md

-# ⚽ Predictive Machine Learning Pipeline for Football Match Outcomes
+# ⚙️ First prototype: a Predictive Machine Learning Pipeline for Football Match Outcomes ⚽

 ## Executive Summary
 This project presents the **first prototype of a predictive machine learning pipeline** designed to forecast football match outcomes in European leagues.
 The workflow integrates **multiple data sources**, applies **domain-specific feature engineering**, and leverages a **Random Forest Classifier** to predict results (Home Win, Draw, Away Win).
 The analysis demonstrates how **sports analytics and machine learning** can be combined to generate interpretable, data-driven insights for football predictions.